Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Results

 \subsection{Real-World Deployment}

 We validated our method by deploying two representative policies, a trot gait and a backflip, on a Unitree Go1 robot.
-To increase the fidelity of the simulation to the physical world, we incorporated crucial physical phenomena into our full-body simulation, including rotor inertia, sensor and motor command latency, and motor operating regions \cite{MOR2024}.
+To increase the fidelity of the simulation to the physical world, we incorporated rotor inertia, sensor and motor command latency, and realistic actuator characteristics into the full-body simulation.
 Robustness was further enhanced through domain randomization applied to initial poses, friction coefficients, trunk inertia, motor strength, and sensor noise injection.

-In the trot gait experiments, we evaluated velocity tracking performance under specific commands: a forward velocity of $1.0$ m/s and a yaw rate of $0.3$ rad/s.
+In the trot gait experiments, we evaluated velocity tracking performance for a forward velocity of $1.0$ m/s and a yaw rate of $0.3$ rad/s.
 We compared our method against an SRB-pretrained policy directly deployed without any fine-tuning.
-While both policies were able to generate a stable trot gait without falling, the SRB policy exhibited significant steady-state errors due to the inherent model mismatch, as quantified in Fig.~\ref{figure:combined_results}a.
+While both policies were able to generate a stable trot gait without falling, the SRB policy exhibited significant steady-state errors due to the inherent model mismatch, as quantified in Fig.~\ref{figure:combined_results} (a).

-The benefits of Model Homotopy Transfer were particularly evident in the challenging backflip motion.
+The benefits of MHIT were particularly evident in the challenging backflip motion.
 Although successful in SRB simulation, the SRB policy failed in the real world as it could not account for the increased composite inertia during leg extension.
 This resulted in insufficient angular momentum, causing severe under-rotation and leading the robot to land on its back.
-In contrast, the policy transferred using our method successfully executed the backflip on the physical robot (Fig.~\ref{figure:real_experiment}), achieving close alignment between simulated and real-world trajectories (Fig.~\ref{figure:combined_results}b).
-For a comprehensive visual demonstration of these real-world deployments, please refer to the supplementary video.
+In contrast, the policy transferred using our method successfully executed the backflip on the physical robot, as shown in Fig.~\ref{figure:real_experiment}, achieving close alignment between simulated and real-world trajectories, as illustrated in Fig.~\ref{figure:combined_results} (b).
+Furthermore, the policy achieved a 90\% success rate over 10 consecutive trials, demonstrating the practical robustness of the proposed method.
+For a visual demonstration of these real-world deployments, please refer to the supplementary video.